Submission guidelines

 1. The authors agree to submit original, unpublished articles not under consideration for publication elsewhere.
 The articles must be strictly related to war studies and the military world, from ancient times to the present day, and framed within one or more of its broad palette of fields of work (society, culture, gender, politics, archaeology, technology, strategy, anthropology, psychology, sociology, philosophy, etc.).

-The accepted languages for the publication of articles and reviews are preferably Spanish, English and Portuguese, although contributions in Italian may exceptionally be accepted.
+The accepted languages for the publication of articles and reviews are preferably Spanish, English and Portuguese.
 Citations from sources or bibliography in other languages must be translated into each article's main language, except in very exceptional and justified cases.

 2. RUHM implements a double-blind review system to evaluate submitted articles, so that the identity of both authors and reviewers remains hidden from both parties.
 Submitted articles will be initially evaluated by the editorial team, and only those conforming to scientific standards and the objectives, profile and guidelines set out for the RUHM project (see Aims and Scope) will be sent for external evaluation.